timothydeblock/SEBT/README.md

 * [Social Engineering for the Blue Team](https://www.timothydeblock.com/blog/2018/2/4/social-engineering-for-the-blue-team) by Timothy De Block - My opening thoughts on the topic.
 * [Sarcasm, or How I Stopped Worrying And Learned To Love Genuine Communication](http://annebean.com/sarcasm/) by Anne Bean - Interesting article on sarcasm and having to avoid it for a job.

+## Podcast shows
+* [Manager Tools - The Three Types of Power (And One To Rule Them](https://www.manager-tools.com/2018/03/three-types-power-and-one-rule-them-part-1) - This four part series talks about the three different types of power in an organization.
+Expertise, role, and relationship power.
+Relationship power is by far the most important type of power for a person in an organization.

 ## YouTube
 * [Office Space - Motivaction Problems (1999)](https://www.youtube.com/watch?v=cgg9byUy-V4) - Scene that helps highlight several of the techniques I am teaching.
 * [BSidesIndy 2018 Social Engineering for the Blue Team](https://www.youtube.com/watch?v=R48xhDeNruc&index=8&list=PL5KEeu8DI8tjaIThxTtUzGdJ42ljlvWEO) - My first talk on this topic at BSides Indy 2018.